obelisk/Enigma/README.md

 Enigma

-This is a small program a wrote that will encrypt strings in the same fashion as the WWII Enigma Cipher device used by the Germans.
+This is a small program I wrote that will encrypt strings in the same fashion as the WWII Enigma Cipher device used by the Germans.

 The program is written in C++ and was tested on OS X and Linux boxes.
 I hope you find it interesting and useful for demonstrations or understanding how the enigma code worked.